 Press the ellipsis beside date/time to bring up the environmental settings.
 Define the date/time as required.
 Be aware that the year defaults to 2010.
 When defining the sky mode, there are several options:

-- The CIE models are essentially simplified and standardized instances of the Perez model.
+- The CIE models are essentially simplified and standardised instances of the Perez model.
 They provide standard conditions for daylighting applications (Overcast sky, Intermediate sky, Clear sky, and Uniform sky).
-If you know what kind of sky you will have, or you’re trying to get values for a particular situation (clear or overcast) then it is a good idea to use a CIE model.
+If you know what kind of sky you will have, or you’re trying to get values for a particular situation (clear or overcast), then it is a good idea to use a CIE model.

 You also have the option to specify the sun’s intensity by entering irradiance values: Direct Normal Irradiance (DNI), Diffuse Horizontal Irradiance (DHI), and Global Horizontal Irradiance (GHI).
 Alternatively, you can enable ‘use weather data’ which will use weather data from the closest weather station to your defined location (refer Step 2).
 For more information on sky models and irradiance values, refer here.

 Step 4B: Daylight factor (beta)